Helping teens develop positive friendships

 What do teens learn from friendships?
 The key purpose of teen friendships is to provide young people with transitional emotional attachments, which allow them to separate and attain independence from their parents.
 Teens attain a social place based on their friendship groups.
-They gain a sense of belonging when they become known as a member of the leaders, brains, jocks, musicians, nerds, etc. Friendships help teens discover themselves, trying out new behaviors and increasing self-awareness of their social strengths and weakness.
+They gain a sense of belonging when they become connected with a peer group, such as the leaders, artists, athletes, musicians, etc. Friendships help teens discover themselves, trying out new behaviors, and increasing self-awareness of their social strengths and weakness.
 Teens’ friendships teach loyalty, responsibility to others, democratic ideals, give and take, mutual goal-setting, conflict resolution, assertiveness, cooperation and conversation skills.
-Additionally, dating partners teach teens how to relate to the opposite sex and help prepare them with values and skills important for long term relationships and marriage.
+Additionally, dating partners teach teens how to relate to a romantic partner, and help prepare them with values and skills important for long-term relationships and commitment to another person.

 Teens tend to pattern their own friendships on what they learn from their parents.
 One of the best ways parents can influence their teen to make wise interpersonal choices is to demonstrate good relationships in their own lives.